PeterAustria/node-red-contrib-display-property/README.md

 # node-red-contirb-display-property

 A simple node that displays as its status the value of a message property that passes the node.
+Optional it can be configured to also show the daten and/or the time when the message passed.
 The intention of this node is to give you a better overview of the messages that pass your flows and support you debugging your flows by easily displaying the content of massage properties.

 ## Quick Start